Home » Head Start » Early Learning

 • Curriculum based program using the evidence based Parents as Teachers curriculum. (https://parentsasteachers.org/)

-Expectant Mothers in the EHS Home Based Program will receive information regarding:
+Expecting mothers in the EHS Home Based Program receive information regarding:

 • Prenatal care